Does Your Website Run On WordPress? How To Tell

-Then WordPress came along and everything changed.
-Now, it’s getting harder to tell the difference between what tools are being used to build the two.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.
+Then the WordPress CMS came along and changed everything.
+Now, it’s becoming increasingly more difficult to tell if the site is being powered by “blogging” tools like WordPress, or if it’s been built using a web editor tool.
+Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s under the surface.

-For many website owners, understanding the difference between a Content Management System application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that the majority of website owners care about, like web development costs, ease of use, ability to keep the website up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking site, but for a fraction of the cost of getting option ”A”.
+B) The same eye-catching, professional-looking site, but at a much cheaper cost than the cost of getting site “A” above.

-If you chose website ”B” above, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with an eye-catching website that could end up costing you far less to build than websites which use website-building software … and how to tell the two types apart!
+If you chose option “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that could cost far less to build than websites built with website-building software … and how to tell these apart!

 WordPress is the world’s most popular online publishing platform and content management system (CMS).
-It is a flexible and powerful content management software suitable for small, medium and even large businesses.
+It is a powerful and easy-to-use CMS suitable for most business needs.

-Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use, yet it offers a range of helpful add-ons that make your web presence highly effective when it comes to getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a beginner with no web design skills to use and manage, yet it offers many helpful tools that make your web presence highly effective in terms of getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, scalability, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your website could also be powered by WordPress.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your website is also powered by WordPress.

-And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built quite inexpensively?
+And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come to our site because you’ve read about all of the great advantages of using WordPress, and you’re now wondering if your site was built using WordPress, or some other website application.
+Do you need to know if your website was built using WordPress?
+Maybe you’ve come here because you’ve heard or read about all of the great benefits of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other content management system.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?